 event that a user with an open session is dropped, the

-closed.
-Once the session is closed, the user is dropped, and
+is closed.
+Once the session is closed, the user is dropped,

-that user's next attempt to log in will fail.
-This
+and that user's next attempt to log in fails.

 DROP USER does not automatically

 drop or invalidate databases or objects within them that the old

 user created.
 This includes stored programs or views for which

 DEFINER attribute names the dropped user.